viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 ### Windows Hello biometric

-Windows Hello biometric sign-in enhances both security and productivity with a quick, convenient sign-in experience.
-There's no need to enter a password every time when a face or fingerprint is the credential.
+Windows Hello biometric sign-in enhances both security and productivity with a quick and convenient sign-in experience.
+There's no need to enter your PIN; simply use your biometric data for an easy and delightful sign-in.

-Windows devices that support biometric hardware such as fingerprint or facial recognition cameras integrate directly with Windows Hello, enabling access to Windows client resources and services.
+Windows devices that support biometric hardware, such as fingerprint or facial recognition cameras, integrate directly with Windows Hello, enabling access to Windows client resources and services.
 Biometric readers for both face and fingerprint must comply with Windows Hello biometric requirements.
-Windows Hello facial recognition is designed to only authenticate from trusted cameras used at the time of enrollment.
+Windows Hello facial recognition is designed to authenticate only from trusted cameras used at the time of enrollment.

-If a peripheral camera is attached to the device after enrollment, that camera is allowed for facial authentication after it's validated by signing in with the internal camera.
-For more security, external cameras can be disabled for use with Windows Hello facial recognition.
+If a peripheral camera is attached to the device after enrollment, it can be used for facial authentication once validated by signing in with the internal camera.
+For added security, external cameras can be disabled for use with Windows Hello facial recognition.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**